 - Maintain good dental hygiene – brushing the teeth, gums and tongue at least twice per day and floss once per day

-- Use a tongue scraper, cleaning as far back on the tongue as possible
+- Using a tongue scraper, clean the surface of the tongue as much as possible

 - Increase water consumption